 - 2 tomatoes (finely diced)

-- 1 tsp cayenne (or paprika for less heat.
+- 1 teaspoon cayenne (or paprika for less heat.
 Or skip altogether since you already have the heat from the green chili pepper)

 - 2 green bell peppers (diced)